drewf24/world-airbnb/writeup/writeup.md

 “apartment” were highly common, indicating a private enclave, and “bedroom” indicating one’s private space.
 In additon, our linear model predicting availability by all variables regarding listing, showed room type to be a relevant predictor.
-Furthermore, …high volume & low volume….
+Furthermore, we decided to conduct a hypothesis test to see if availability can be explained depending on whether a host is high volume or not, where high volume indicated that a host had more than one listing, and low volume indicated a host had only one histing.
+We had convincing evidence to conclude that there is a difference in median availability of high volume hosts and low volume hosts.
+Finally, we conducted a 95% confidence interval to find the different in median availability.

 ### Overall Conclusion